Andy-set-studio/hankchizljaw.io-legacy/_works/stalfos-css-framework-and-boilerplate.md

 It also provides a mechanism for building static templates with Nunjucks with a handy data system to help prevent repeated markup bloating your template files.

-All-in-all, Stalfos is there to help and has been an absolute pleasure to work on over the last couple of years!
+All-in-all, Stalfos is there to help and has been an absolute pleasure to work on over the last couple of years.